Self-catering holiday accommodation in Rothbury

-Set on the eastern edge of Northumberland National Park, nestled in the Coquet Valley, Rothbury is a small and pretty market town built on a sandstone hillside.
+Set on the eastern edge of Northumberland National Park, nestled in the Coquet Valley, Rothbury in Northumberland is a small and pretty market town built on a sandstone hillside.

-Find your perfect place to stay amongst our Rothbury holiday cottages above, each offering a lovely rural location with plenty to see and do from the doorstep - the ideal base for your next Northumberland holiday.
+As for accommodation in Rothbury, Northumberland - we have this covered.
+Find your perfect place to stay amongst our Rothbury holiday cottages above, each offering a lovely rural location with plenty to see and do from the doorstep - the ideal base for your next Northumberland break.